Jonathan Reynolds (writer): Playwriting

-Filmwriting
+Screenwriting

 Reynolds received his first film credit for the 1984 romantic comedy Micki & Maude.
 The New York Times film critic Vincent Canby said, of this work, that Reynolds "has an ear for ultra-high-frequency lunacies that escape the rest of us".
 Reynolds also worked on the 1987 film Leonard Part 6, a secret-agent comedy starring Bill Cosby.
 The film was poorly received with even Cosby criticising it.
 The Chicago Tribune's Gene Siskel called it "the year's worst film involving a major star" and it has featured on many lists of worst films ever made.
 Reynolds was awarded the 1988 Golden Raspberry Award for Worst Screenplay for this film.

 Reynolds' 1988 screenplay for Switching Channels, a comedy set in a television news studio, also failed to impress the critics.
-He said that its failure "hurt for about a day and then I thought, 'Well, I’m not really part of it so it doesn’t really bother me'".
+He said that its failure "hurt for about a day and then I thought, 'Well, I'm not really part of it so it doesn't really bother me'".
 Reynolds considered himself more of a playwright than a screenwriter.
-He received only two more filmwriting credits, for the 1992 political comedy The Distinguished Gentleman and the 1998 science fiction comedy My Stepmother Is an Alien.
+He received only two more filmwriting credits, for the 1992 political comedy The Distinguished Gentleman and the 1988 science fiction comedy My Stepmother Is an Alien.
 The latter film was also poorly received and was the last screenplay Reynolds wrote.

-Return to theater and foodwriting
+Return to theater and food writing

-Reynolds returned to theater with his works including 1997's Stonewall Jackson’s House and 2000's Girls in Trouble, both of which satirised a perceived liberal bias in the theater world.
+Reynolds returned to theater with his works including 1997's Stonewall Jackson's House and 2000's Girls in Trouble, both of which satirised a perceived liberal bias in the theater world.
 Stonewall Jackson's House received a Pulitzer Prize for Drama nomination.
 Reynolds divorced from Kirk in 1998.